chiperific/promistasks/README.md

 5. Services:
   - How to ignore duplicate tasks (same tasklist) from API?

-6. Views:
-  - Datatables doesn't play well with AJAXED tables.
-    -- Probably need to destroy and re-create everytime we AJAX: https://datatables.net/manual/tech-notes/3#destroy -- Or use Datatable's AJAX instead of Rails
-  - Client reporting: public form with limited options for types of errors -- Looks up property by client
-    -- creates a task for property.connections.where(relationship: 'staff contact').last || Organization.maintenance_contact
-    -- Sends an email alert to the owner.
-  - Task#public mailto: link needs subject and body text
-  - Task#user_finder user_table needs skills tabs in view
-  - Vol / Contractor can't get past the homepage / task view
-  - Lookup fields are still buggy (on tabbing?)
-  - Suppress auto-fill: Connections#new / #edit
-  - Rely upon later update val?

 8. Jobs
   - Get data from Google: On a cron job every hour